Social-AI-VU/social-interaction-cloud/docs/source/tutorials/1_installation.rst

 📄 Installation Guide
 ----------------------------

 The Social Interaction Cloud (SIC) is a native python framework.
-It can be used via the social-interaction-cloud python package.
-The framework uses Redis for message brokering.
-To help you get started you can clone the sic_applications repository.
+It can be used via the ``social-interaction-cloud`` `python package <https://pypi.org/project/social-interaction-cloud/>`_.
+The framework uses `Redis <https://redis.io/docs/latest/get-started/>`_ for message brokering.
+To help you get started you can clone the ``sic_applications`` `repository <https://github.com/Social-AI-VU/sic_applications/tree/main>`_.
 Below you will find the basic instructions for cloning the repository and setting up the Social Interaction Cloud.

+SIC requires :math:`3.10 \leq` python version :math:`\leq 3.12`.

 Below you can find the installation instructions for Linux, MacOS, and Windows.